In terms of the GDPR, I am the Data Controller and you are the Data Subject. Your rights under the GDPR written in italics.

 You may request to have changes made to the information I have collected if it is inaccurate.
 The GDPR defines this as the data subject’s “Right to Rectification”.

 How and where do I store your data?

-Data on paper is stored securely in a filing box which is locked in a secure location.
+Data that was previously collected on paper is stored securely in a filing box, which is locked in a secure location.

 For how long do I keep your data?

 As a registered chiropractor, I am required to keep your data for eight years after the date of your last visit.
 As a Data Controller I have what the GDPR define as “Legal Basis” to retain your data for this period of time.

 In the case of children, the data is stored until his/her 25th birthday, or the 26th birthday is he/she was 17 years old when the treatment ended.